Traffic Gateway - Next Generation

 While Traffic Gateway can handle most of the common requirements, in some cases integration with the 3rd party systems is required – when the workflow becomes complex and involves other services, the probability of unexpected execution results and delays increases greatly.

-In such case, for example, for enterprise level orchestration and workflow control, Apache Airflow can be used.
-It comes with a lot of handy features like graphical UI that helps to understand the workflow execution history, advanced logging to trace every single detail of the process, automatic step repetition and failure control and many more.
+In such a case, for example, for enterprise-level orchestration and workflow control, Apache Airflow can be used.
+It comes with a lot of handy features like graphical UI that helps to understand the workflow execution history, advanced logging to trace every single detail of the process, automatic step repetition and failure control, and many more.

-Apache Airflow also gives you more control on the workflow graph where you can build a simple, advanced and even sophisticated graphs (hopefully you will never need something like this in your regular broadcast production).
+Apache Airflow also gives you more control over the workflow graph, where you can build simple, advanced, and even sophisticated graphs (hopefully, you will never need something like this in your regular broadcast production).

 When systems like Apache Airflow are in use, existing Cinegy Traffic Gateway modules can be integrated into the corresponding 3rd party system with minimal adaptations required.